Michael R. Fenzel

-Michael R. Fenzel is a United States Army lieutenant general who serves as the United States Security Coordinator of the Israel-Palestinian Authority since November 2021.
-He most recently served as the vice director for strategy, plans, and policy of the Joint Staff.
-Prior to serving in that position, he was the senior military advisor to the Special Representative for Afghanistan Reconciliation in the United States Department of State.
-During the attacks on 11 September 2001, Fenzel, as a major, was on a White House Fellowship serving under Richard Clarke.
-He was tasked to join Vice President Dick Cheney in the Presidential Emergency Operations Center and liaise with Clarke.
+Michael R. Fenzel (born 29 July 1967) is a United States Army lieutenant general who served as the United States Security Coordinator for Israel and the Palestinian Authority from November 2, 2021.
+He most recently served as the vice director for strategy, plans, and policy of the Joint Staff (J5).
+Before serving in that position, he was the Military Deputy to the Special Representative for Afghanistan Reconciliation in the United States Department of State.
+During the attacks on 11 September 2001, Fenzel, as a major, served as a Director for Transnational Threats under Richard Clarke.
+He worked directly with Vice President Dick Cheney in the Presidential Emergency Operations Center throughout the crisis and liaised with Clarke.

-In July 2021, Fenzel was nominated for promotion to lieutenant general and assignment as the United States Security Coordinator for the Israel-Palestinian Authority, replacing Mark C. Schwartz.
+In July 2021, Fenzel was nominated for promotion to lieutenant general and assignment as the United States Security Coordinator for Israel and the Palestinian Authority, replacing Mark C. Schwartz.

-In 2024, Tablet Magazine accused Fenzel of pro-Palestinian bias, which allegedly resulted in President Joe Biden issuing an Executive Order regarding the West Bank.